i2 Analyze with high availability

 - For more information about high availability in Db2, see High availability.

-- For more information about high availability in SQL Server:
+- For more information about high availability

 For Db2, at a minimum one primary server and one standby server is required.

 For SQL Server, at a minimum one primary server and two standby servers are required.
 If you are using basic availability groups, this is one standby server and one failover quorum witness.

 - i2 Analyze uses SolrCloud to deploy Solr with

 cluster across at least two Solr nodes with each

 At a minimum, two Solr servers are required.